bashcats/TDGTKPOW/README.md

 ```

 Follow the steps through then restart your computer.
 When it reboots you will be able to access your new
-shell: Just open Command Prompt (or Powershell) again and type "bash" then Enter.
+shell: just open Command Prompt (or Powershell) again and type "bash" then Enter.
 Congratulations you are
 now a Linux User.